Maximum Entropy Spectral Analysis: an application to gravitational waves data analysis: Theoretical foundations

-The maximisation of entropy, supplemented by evidence in the form of constraints to which the sought-for probability distribution must obey, gives rise to several of the most common probability distributions commonly employed in statistics.
+The maximisation of the entropy, supplemented by evidence in the form of constraints to which the sought-for probability distribution must obey, gives rise to several of the most common probability distributions commonly employed in statistics.
+In the cases of interest, evidence is used to constraint, via Lagrange Multipliers, the momenta of the probability distribuiton we are seeking to evaluate.
 For instance, whenever the only constraint available is the normalization of the probability distribution (i.e. no evidence is available), the entropy is maximised by the uniform distribution.
-If we have evidence to constraint the expected value, the information entropy is maximised by the exponential distribution
+If we have evidence to constraint the expected value, the information entropy is maximised by the exponential distribution.

-Of particular importance is the case in which, in addition to the mean, also the variance is known: MAXENT leads to the Gaussian distribution.
+Of particular relevance for our purposes is the case in which, in addition to the mean, also the variance is known: MAXENT leads to the Gaussian distribution.
 This derivation is particularly interesting from the foundational point of view, since it provides a deeper insight into the ubiquitous Gaussian distribution.
-Indeed, it is not only the limit distribution provided by the central limit theorem for finite variance processes but it is also the distribution that maximizes the entropy.
-For this reason, appealing to MAXENT principle, it is the correct assignment if mean and covariance are the only quantities that fully define our process.
-In some sense, we can interpret the central limit theorem as the natural `statistical' evolution toward a configuration that maximizes entropy.
+Indeed, it is not only the limit distribution provided by the central limit theorem for finite variance processes but it is also the distribution that maximizes the entropy for a fixed mean and variance: from the MAXENT principle, it is the correct probability distribution to assign if the mean and covariance are the only quantities that fully define our process.
+In some sense, we can interpret the central limit theorem as the natural `statistical' evolution toward a configuration that maximizes entropy in repeated experiments.

-For this work, we are particularly interested in the multi-dimensional case.
-Suppose we have a vector of measurements $(x(t_1),\ldots,x(t_n)) = (x_1, \ldots, x_n)$ that we conveniently express as a single realization of an unknown stochastic process $x(t)$ and we have information about the expectation value of the process $\mu(t)$ and on the matrix of autocovariances $C_{ij} \equiv C(t_i,t_j)$, then the MAXENT distribution is the $n$-dimensional multivariate Gaussian distribution~\citep{gregory_2005}:
+For this work, we are especially interested in the multi-dimensional case.
+Suppose we have a vector of measurements $(x(t_1),\ldots,x(t_n)) = (x_1, \ldots, x_n)$ that we conveniently express as a single realization of an unknown stochastic process $x(t)$ and we have information about the expectation value of the process $\mu(t)$ and on the matrix of autocovariances $C_{ij} \equiv C(t_i,t_j)$, then the MAXENT distribution is the $n$-dimensional multivariate Gaussian distribution~\cite{gregory_2005}: